Ayush2156/quantum-tunneling/README.md

-# quantum-tunneling
-in this project i developed i stimulation of quantum tunneling using numpy and matplotlib in one dimension.
+in this project i developed i stimulation of quantum tunneling using numpy and matplotlib in one dimension.for this project I worked on under the guidance of Dr. Sanjoy Dutta at NIT Rourkela.
+I developed a one-dimensional simulation of quantum tunneling using Python libraries like NumPy and Matplotlib for numerical computations and data visualization.
+This project allowed me to explore the fascinating phenomenon of quantum mechanics, where particles can 'tunnel' through potential barriers—a behavior that has no classical equivalent.
+Working on this simulation enhanced my understanding of numerical methods in physics and demonstrated the power of computational tools in visualizing complex concepts.